Clare residential property held on a long lease is a wasting asset as the leaseholder only owns the property for a period of years.

 Royal Bank of Scotland | Mortgage term plus 30 years. |

-Engaging our service will provide you increased control over the value of your Clare leasehold, as your property will be more valuable and marketable in terms of lease length should you decide to sell.
-The lawyers that we work with are well versed in the legislation handling many hundreds of lease extensions or freehold purchase transactions.
+Engaging our service will provide you increased control over the value of your Clare leasehold, as your property will be more valuable and marketable in respect of lease length should you want to sell.
+The conveyancing solicitors that we work with have a wealth of experience of handling many hundreds of lease extensions or freehold purchase transactions.